dennis-tra/v4/src/content/jobs/freiheit.com/index.md

 - Write modern, performant and maintainable code for an industry-changing project of a large automotive corporation

-- Work in a micro-service environment powered by Kubernetes in the Azure cloud.
+- Work in a micro-service environment powered by Terraform and Kubernetes in the Azure cloud.

 - Contribute to [protoactor-go](https://github.com/AsynkronIT/protoactor-go), an open-source Go library that provides "ultra fast distributed actors for Go"